-Ryan Ander-Evans is a researcher and community artist.
-He specializes in consulting projects that focus on the arts, culture and disability, with a lot of experience in qualitative and participatory methods.
-He has a master’s degree in applied anthropology and community arts from the University of London – Goldsmiths College and bachelor’s degree in sociology/anthropology and theatre from St. Olaf College.
-He has completed additional graduate-level coursework in strategic planning, participatory research and nonprofit financial management.
+Ryan Ander-Evans is a researcher and artist.
+He specializes in consulting projects that focus on the arts, culture and disability, and has a lot of experience with qualitative and participatory methods.
+Ryan has a master’s degree in applied anthropology and community arts from the University of London – Goldsmiths College and a bachelor’s degree in sociology/anthropology and theater from St. Olaf College.
+They have completed additional graduate-level coursework in strategic planning, participatory research, and nonprofit financial management.

-When not consulting with organizations or facilitating participatory art projects, Ryan spends his time with his partner and their tuxedo cat and retired greyhound.
-He bikes a lot (in the warmer months) and often performs as Aros E-V, his personal sound art practice.
+When not consulting or doing participatory art, Ryan spends his time with his partner and their tuxedo cat and retired greyhound.
+Please visit Ryan’s website for more information about the intersections of their research and arts work.

 - Evans, R. (Winter 2022).
 Taut threads, spanning ambivalences: Lessons from disability arts practitioners about how to make sense of arts-based social change.
 FIELD: Socially Engaged Art Criticism, 20. http://field-journal.com/issue-20/taut-threads-spanning-ambivalences-lessons-from-disability-arts-practitioners-about-how-to-make-sense-of-arts-based-social-change